Insights and Advice for Enabling More Efficient and Sustainable Construction

 Below you will find the different types of construction estimates by levels of accuracy under the ASPE system:

-1) Order of magnitude
+1) Order of Magnitude

 For example, for a $10 million construction project, this estimate would involve quickly assessing the major components of the project and making rough calculations based on past experience or industry norms.
-Taking all factors into account (for instance reviewing documentation and researching industry norms), the order-of-magnitude estimate for a $10 million construction project might take approximately 8-11 hours, spread out over several days if necessary.
+Taking all factors into account (for instance, reviewing documentation and researching industry norms), the order-of-magnitude estimate for a $10 million construction project might take approximately 8-11 hours, spread out over several days if necessary.

 2) Feasibility Estimate